pulumi/pulumi-hugo/themes/default/content/docs/guides/crosswalk/aws/api-gateway.md

 > Internally the API Gateway resource uses a collection of supporting objects, like resources, methods, and more,
 > however one of the benefits of Pulumi Crosswalk for AWS is that it hides these mechanics behind a simpler interface.

-Each API Gateway deployment is associated with a so-called _stage_.
+Each API Gateway deployment is associated with a _stage_.
 A stage is simply a version of your API, such as `stage`, `prod`, `v1`, or `v2`.
 For simple APIs, you will likely just have one.
 You can always define a custom stage name, but if you leave it off, a default of `stage` will be chosen.